Home » The healthcare industry is evolving in these 5 African countries…

 Morocco has emerged as a popular destination for medical tourism.
 Its convenient location and the quality and affordability of its medical services attract patients from nearby European, African, and Middle Eastern countries.

-Morocco is one of the largest pharmaceutical markets in Africa, with a strong manufacturing ability and a favorable regulatory environment.
+Morocco is one of the largest pharmaceutical markets in Africa, with a strong manufacturing ability and a favourable regulatory environment.
 In 2024, the pharmaceuticals market in Morocco is expected to achieve revenue of US$643 million.

 Once again, its strategic location is advantageous, providing access to markets in Europe, Africa, and the Middle East.